It's vitally important that you recognize

 The letter "J" did not even exist in common usage within the English language.

-Iames.
+James was spelled Iames.
 Jesus was spelled Iesous.

 And as you'll see below,

-the letter "J" was completely unknown until the 14th century
+the letter "J" was completely unknown until the 14th century.

 This is clearly documented in world history.